San Diego Burial at Sea – Ash Scattering – Gallery

 After performing Burials at Sea – Ash Scattering – in San Diego for so many years we have accumulated a large variety of sea burial pictures.
 We have learned that each trip is unique and the events which happen speak to that individual family.
 For more details on our services, please see our Burial at Sea Section.
 Enjoy the pictures!

 We have great caring crew for our burial at sea company.
 They realize that it is a difficult time for the family and take the extra steps, making the experience the best that it can be under the circumstances.

 This was taken from the yacht’s sun room as we are heading to the ocean for a Burial at Sea.
 The sun room is protected by isinglass for your comfort.
 The flag is in the foreground and the city in the backround.

 Lots of rose petals are always used on the burial at sea – ash scatterings.
 They create a lovely scene as they float in the ocean current.
 It always allows everyone on the yacht to participate in the service by througing in petals.

 Wreaths are often placed in the ocean during a burial at sea.
 They can be make from a huge variety of different flowers and help create a focal point for viewing as the cremains disperse.
 View Wreaths.

 Dolphins as well as various wildlife commonly come and join us during a burial at sea service.
 Dolphins are very curious creatures and like to investigate, additionally we even get a whale once in a while visit us.

 Sea shells with a message written on them to the deceased loved one may be placed in the water.
 This symbolism provides a wonderful vehicle for release of emotion and healing.

 After the scattering at sea, we usually stop by the bait barge to help breathe life back into you.
 There are almost always sea-lions that hang out here.

 The urn has been filled with rose petals and the cremains.
-White roses will be given to each family member on board to place in the water during the sea burial.
+White roses my be arranged to be given to each family member on board to place in the water during the sea burial.